Four Advantages of Pistol Caliber Carbines

 Regardless of whether you spend 10,000 hours of 50 practicing with your chosen home defense firearm, pistol caliber carbines reduce that cost tremendously.

-For example, look at the standard 30-round magazine used by the CZ-USA Scorpion EVO, the magazine itself is pretty inexpensive.
+For example, look at the standard 30-round magazine used by the CZ-USA Scorpion EVO (shown in the image above), the magazine itself is pretty inexpensive.
 More than that, filling said magazine with 9mm ammo is magnitudes less expensive than firing the same amount of ammo through a pump-action shotgun.

-It also tends to take less repetitions to master for new shooters, since the recoil impulse is much less than centerfire rifles or 12-guage shotguns.
+Also, new shooters tend to master pistol caliber carbines with fewer repetitions, since the recoil impulse is much less than centerfire rifles or 12-gauge shotguns.
 And don’t forget about the volume of the shot itself, which brings me to our next section.

 With the exception of calibers designed specifically for suppressors like .300 blackout, pistol calibers are literally, exponentially quieter than their rifle-caliber counterparts.